-A.A.R. - Against All Risks - An insurance term.
+A.A.R. – Against All Risks (insurance term)

-A.1. - First Class Condition.
+A.1. – First Class Condition

 Access – Capable of being reached.
 In terms of moving and storage, the term refers to “How accessible is the property?”
-For example, is there room to park a vehicle, the distance from vehicle to front door, the availability of lifts, how many floors the building has, etc. All these factors have an influence on access.
+For example, is there room to park a vehicle, the distance from the vehicle to the front door, the availability of lifts, how many floors the building has, etc. All these factors have an influence on access.

 Acceptance – An acceptance is a time draft that the drawee has either stamped or written the word accepted across the face of the draft and then signs the acceptance notation.
 If a bank is the drawee (the party that the draft is drawn on), a Banker’s Acceptance is created.
 If the drawee is an individual or company, it is referred to as a Trade Acceptance.